-There is also a minor dissertation and a clinical examination.
+There is a minor dissertation.
 Examinations are held in Summer and Autumn.
 The examination in Legal Medicine is held at the end of the First Semester.
 The Bachelor of Science (Physiotherapy) Degree may be awarded with honours.

 Continuous Assessment

 Physiotherapy skills are tested by continuous assessment in First, Second, Third and Fourth Years.